Michellelimogan/Summer-Project-Social-Network-/README.md

 3. Task Two (Highest Followers):

 This file finds the person who has the highest number of followers.
-The algorithm first reads the file, gathers the data, finds the user with the highest number of followers, and making sure that the current user has the most followers.
+The algorithm first reads the file, gathers the data, finds the user with the highest number of followers, and makes sure that the current user has the most followers.

+4. Task Five (Find Median):

+This file finds the median value for the number of followers in the network.
+The algorithm first reads the file, gathers the data, finds the followers of each user, counts the median using the followers count through boolean.